Sign In Register

 Safety Score

-Superior has an average annual temperature of 45°F (7°C).
+Superior has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 15°F in January while summers reach 71°F in July.
-Annual precipitation is 31.7 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 31.7 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,494 feet.

 Temperature